Funnel MPC for nonlinear systems with arbitrary relative degree: Simulations

-We compare the FMPC Algorithm~\Cref{Algo:FMPC} with the original FMPC scheme from~\cite{BergDenn21}, for which only feasibility for systems with relative degree one has been shown so far, and the FMPC scheme from~\cite{BergDenn22}, which uses feasibility constraints to ensure recursive feasibility for systems with higher relative degree.
+We compare the funnel MPC Algorithm~\Cref{Algo:FMPC} with the original funnel MPC scheme from~\cite{BergDenn21}, for which only feasibility for systems with relative degree one has been shown so far, and the funnel MPC scheme from~\cite{BergDenn22}, which uses feasibility constraints to ensure recursive feasibility for systems with higher relative degree.
 Since, in comparison to the set~$\cG$, the set of admissible funnel functions for control scheme from~\cite{BergDenn22} is quite restrictive, the same funnel function~$\psi(t) =1/10 + 11\me^{-27x/20} - 7\me^{-3x/2} $ as in~\cite{BergDenn22} was chosen.
 Straightforward calculations show that $\alpha=1.5$, $\beta=\tfrac{3}{20}$, $\gamma =0.5$, and $k_1=14$ satisfy the requirements of~\Cref{Th:FunnelMPC}.
 With these parameters, the funnel function $\theta$ in~\eqref{eq:DefTheta} is given by

 For the stage cost function~$\ell_\theta$ as in~\eqref{eq:stageCostFunnelMPC} the parameter~$\lambda_u=\tfrac{1}{100}$ has been chosen.
 Further, the maximal input was limited to $\SNorm{u}\leq 20$, i.e., $M=20$ was chosen.
 Inserting the definition of the function~$e_2$ from~\eqref{eq:ErrorVar} with parameter~$k_1$, the stage cost thus reads